nlebeck/savegame-sync/README.md

 which cloud save to download.

-2. SavegameSync can be extended to support any game by defining a custom "SaveSpec" for that game.
-Currently, adding a SaveSpec for a new game requires modifying a source file and recompiling the app, but it shouldn't be too hard to modify the app to support loading SaveSpecs from XML or JSON files.
+2. SavegameSync can be extended to support any game by defining a custom XML "SaveSpec" for that game.

 Originally, I intended this app to be used for GOG games, but since I started working on it, GOG implemented its own cloud save feature.
 There are still some